-What 6 of the 7 Countries With the Most COVID-19 Cases Have In Common
+What 6 Of The 7 Countries With The Most COVID-19 Cases Have In Common

 Interestingly, the relative wealth of a middle-income country appears to have little to do with how many infections it has.

-Deborah Barros Leal Farias, a lecturer at the University of New South Wales, says the experience of middle-income countries shows that nation's economic status doesn't determine its success in battling this pandemic.
+Deborah Barros Leal Farias, a lecturer at the University of New South Wales, says the experience of middle-income countries shows that a nation's economic status doesn't determine its success in battling this pandemic.
 "If you take the U.S., the U.K. and Sweden, they are also having horrible numbers," Farias says.
 "And then you can take a country like Vietnam or Thailand and they're having phenomenal numbers."

 She says the real issue in keeping case counts down — even more than resources — appears to be leadership.

-Of the four countries with the most cases globally — including the U.S. and three middle-income nations Brazil, India and Russia — all have right-wing leaders who espouse populist or anti-science views.
+Of the four countries with the most cases globally — the U.S. and three middle-income nations: Brazil, India and Russia — all have conservative or right-wing leaders who espouse populist or anti-science views.

-In Brazil President Jair Bolsanaro downplayed the seriousness of the disease as tens of thousands of Brazilians died from COVID.
+In Brazil, President Jair Bolsonaro downplayed the seriousness of the disease as tens of thousands of Brazilians died from COVID.
 Even when he tested positive for it himself, Bolsonaro continued to tout the anti-malarial drug hydrochloroquine as a cure despite studies showing it wasn't effective against the virus.

-Ester Sabino, a virologist at the University of Sao Paulo, says Brazil never had a cohesive national plan for how to address the outbreak and she says Bolsanaro has been a distraction.
+Ester Sabino, a virologist at the University of Sao Paulo, says Brazil never had a cohesive national plan for how to address the outbreak and she says Bolsonaro has been a distraction.

 "In April and May, the main discussion [in Brazil] was whether we should or should not use chloroquine instead of saying how do we stop this," Sabino says.
 "There was not a good plan.
 That's my opinion.
 A lot of time was spent on things that were not the key things for the control of the disease."

-Research by Sabino and her colleagues shows there were more than 100 different introductions of the virus into Brazil in the early days of the pandemic, mostly from travelers who'd been in Europe.
+Research by Sabino and her colleagues shows there were more than 100 different introductions of the virus into Brazil in the early days of the pandemic, mostly from travelers who had been in Europe.
 Then the virus spread to every corner of the vast country.

-Lockdowns managed to slow the initial explosive spread but Sabino says there needs to be more focus to contain the ongoing outbreak.
+Lockdowns managed to slow the initial explosive spread, but Sabino says there needs to be more focus to contain the ongoing outbreak.

 "There is no magic.
 There is no free lunch.
 If you want to control epidemic, it's hard," she says.
 "And you have to work a lot.
 We can't think about politics."